Xihaier/ML-Sloshing-Characterization/README.md

 # ML_Sloshing_Characterization
-  Supplementary material for the manuscript titled "A Machine Learning-based Characterization Framework for Parametric Representation of Nonlinear Sloshing", authored by Xihaier Luo, Ahsan Kareem, Liting Yu, and Shinjae Yoo.
+  Supplementary material for the manuscript titled "A Machine Learning-based Characterization Framework for Parametric Representation of Nonlinear Sloshing", authored by Xihaier Luo, Ahsan Kareem, Liting Yu, and Shinjae Yoo

 ## Overview